AlmightyLks/Programming-Guidance/CSharp/Project1/StepThree.md

 An array that can hold 10 names for us.<br>

-For our project, we need to create this array at the top of our Main-Method, so we can use this array everywhere of our array.
+For our project, we need to create this array at the top of our Main-Method, so we can use this array everywhere.
 Also, for our purpose, we need an indicator variable for which one is the next available entry.<br>
 an array's indicator ranges from 0 - (array length - 1), keep that in mind.<br>

 Soo.
 At the top of your main method should be something something like<br